qitianshi/tyros/Lesson 5/README.md

 Try running this code and type in different guesses!
 You'll see that if you keep getting wrong guesses, you will only get ten tries in total.

 `i` is conventionally used as the iterator variable.
-Here, `range()` provides us with a sequence of numbers between 0 (inclusive) and 5 (exclusive), but more on that later.
+Here, `range()` provides us with a sequence of numbers between 0 (inclusive) and 5 (exclusive).
+More on that later.

 You'll also notice that the `break` keyword we learned last lesson (in the context of while loops) works with for loops too!
 So does `continue`.

 ## `range()`
 `range()` is a function that gives us a sequence of numbers.
-You've probably already spotted it in the for loop example, but now let's get familiar with this function.
+You've probably already spotted it in the example, but now let's get familiar with this function.

 ### A quick word about functions
 "Functions" might be an alien term to you, but you're actually already using them all the time!